Cancel anytime

 Core Business Areas

-- Software and Control Systems: Develops and provides advanced software and control systems for operating and managing subsea robotic systems.
+- Software and Control Systems: Nauticus develops software and control systems that enable autonomous operation of its robots, allowing for efficient and reliable subsea operations.

 Leadership and Structure